-Other gains or losses that you received as part of a business conducted in Illinois are taxed by Illinois.
+Other gains or losses you received as part of a business conducted in Illinois are taxed by Illinois.
 All gains or losses that you included on federal Form 4797, Sales of Business Property, are classified as business income.

-If this income or loss was received

-- entirely from Illinois sources, write the amount from Column A. - from both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.
+- If this income or loss was received from a business conducted - entirely in Illinois, write the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet.